Universiti Tenaga Nasional: Campuses

 Universiti Tenaga Nasional operates from two campuses; one is the main campus in Putrajaya, and the other is in Bandar Muadzam Shah.

 Putrajaya (main campus)

 This campus is 25 miles to the south of Kuala Lumpur near Kajang in Selangor, and has an area of 214 hectares.
 It is near the Cyberjaya Multimedia Super Corridor and adjacent to Putrajaya, the administrative center of the Federal Government of Malaysia.
 All engineering, information technology and other technology courses are held at this campus.

 Sultan Haji Ahmad Shah (branch campus)

 This branch is located at Bandar Muadzam Shah, Pahang.
-It officially opened on 4 May 2001.
-The campus offers Accounting, Finance, Entrepreneurship, Marketing, Human Resources, and Business courses.
+Officially opened on the 4th of May 2001 the campus offers Accounting, Finance, Entrepreneurship, Marketing, Human Resources, and Business courses.